jdtsmith/indent-bars/examples.md

    indent-bars-unspecified-bg-color "black")"
 ```

-Note: `indent-bars-prefer-character` need not be set unless you prefer always to use character display.
+Note: `indent-bars-prefer-character` need not be set unless you prefer to use character display in GUI as well.